firelzrd/kcompressd-unofficial/README.md

 # sysctl vm.parallel_swap_factor=6
 ```

+## Known Problem(s)
+As well as Kcompressd does, also parallel-swapper currently suffers from system hangup cases caused by **Intel graphics driver**. (confirmed on Linux 6.15.0, Kaby Lake processor)

 ## Contributions
 This project was built upon the ideas of kcompressd by Qun-Wei Lin from MediaTek.